turbot/steampipe-plugin-googleworkspace/docs/tables/googleworkspace_gmail_my_message.md

-# Table: googleworkspace_gmail_user_message
+# Table: googleworkspace_gmail_my_message

-List messages in a user's mailbox.
+List messages in your mailbox.

+To query messages in any mailbox, use the `googleworkspace_gmail_message` table.

 ## Examples